Deck Permit Requirements in Trion, GA

 Decks may be subject to zoning setback and lot coverage requirements.
 Check with your local planning department before building near property lines.

-Here's a typical timeline for a deck / patio project in Trion, GA:
+Here's a typical timeline for a deck project:

 Check Now, Free →Building Department Contact